brentgroves/jupyterhub/how-to.md

-How do you uninstall a release?
+How do you uninstall a release? kubectl --namespace=k8s-namespace-frt get all // check the resources before the uninstall It removes all of the resources associated with the last release of the chart as well as the release history, freeing it up for future use. helm uninstall helm-release-frt --namespace k8s-namespace-frt kubectl --namespace=k8s-namespace-frt get all  // make sure all the resources were removed.
-It removes all of the resources associated with the last release of the chart as well as the release history, freeing it up for future use. helm uninstall helm-release-frt --namespace k8s-namespace-frt
+I noticed everything was deleted except the running pod. so delete the namespace to delete the pod. kubectl delete namespace k8s-namespace-frt

 How do you delete a namespace? kubectl delete namespace k8s-namespace-frt